-Community Speed Watch has been operating in Child Okeford since November 2014, starting just as the scheme was being rolled out across Dorset – there are now 60 teams in the county and the Police intend this to increase.
+Community Speed Watch has been operating in Child Okeford since November 2014, starting just as the scheme was being rolled out across Dorset – there are now over 80 teams in the county and the Police intend this to increase.

 With pedestrians (including families, the elderly, dog walkers), cyclists and horse-riders regularly using the roads that have no footpaths or street lighting, including the often congested area around the shop and The Cross, it doesn’t take much imagination to think what could happen.

 Two teams are on duty for one week each per month to remind and educate those who habitually and indiscriminately speed through the village, carrying out as many watches as personnel and weather permit.
 The Police are notified in advance each time, partly for information, partly in case an incident occurs and support is needed, but also so that their No Excuse teams can visit us whilst on duty.
 More often than not our presence is enough to slow drivers down, but typically when monitoring outside the Village Hall, 200+ vehicles pass in 1 hour, with 10/12 transgressors or more reported to the Police.
 Educational letters are sent, and a driver offending three times will be visited by the Police – at this stage they also use the information for intelligence in case the speeding could be in connection with crime.

 The cost of a fatality is not just a human one.
 The Operations Manager of the Road Safety Team (Police) recently pointed out it costs £1.4m to deal with a fatality, with 18 in Dorset this year.
 More encouragingly, he also said that compared to 2006, in 2016 there were 44% less fatalities thanks to combined efforts of the various Police operations and CSW teams.